 Artichoke might not be the first thing that comes to mind when you’re hankering for a cocktail, but that’s only if you’ve never had Cynar (pronounced "chee-NAHR").
 To be fair, the vegetable joins 12 other herbs and plants in creating the beloved dark-brown digestivo, which doesn’t actually taste like artichoke.
 Known for hitting extremes of both sweet and bitter, it’s perfect on ice with a splash of soda and citrus juice, or subbed for Campari in a Negroni variation.
 Angelo Dalle Molle, a Venetian businessman, created the original, 33-proof recipe in the 1950s; a 70-proof version was released in 2015.

-Find Cynar online or get our favorite Cynar cocktail recipes right this way»
+Get our favorite Cynar cocktail recipes right this way

 Once you’ve gotten accustomed to the sweeter, lighter amari, CioCiaro is a nice middle-of-the-road next step before taking on some of the more aggressively bitter varieties.
 With a gentian base, this dark-hued amaro bursts with floral notes and baking spices alongside hints of cola and lemon.
 Production of this bottle, the brainchild of Vincenzo Paolucci, has stayed in the Paolucci family since 1873.
 Try it in the Blue Collar cocktail, created at the legendary, now-shuttered Milk & Honey: rye, sweet vermouth, CioCiaro, maraschino liqueur, and Angostura and Regan's bitters.